bcgov/DriveBC.ca-loadtests/README.md

     Visit <http://localhost:8000/admin/> (login required) and you should see the Django Admin.

-A default admin user account for testing purposes:
+A default admin user account for testing purposes is generated with the following credentials (if this username doesn't exist already):

 * Username: `admin`
 * Password: `admin123`